 Trillions!
-You kind of get the feeling that the number is so high that any definitive number is hard to quantify.
+You get the feeling that the number is so high that any definitive number is hard to quantify.

 But enough of the adjectives what of the list?